TENT5C

-Protein FAM46C also known as family with sequence similarity 46, member C is a protein that, in humans, is encoded by the FAM46C gene at locus 1p12 spanning base pairs from 118,148,556 to 118,171,011.
+Terminal nucleotidyltransferase 5C also known as family with sequence similarity 46, member C (FAM46C) is a protein that, in humans, is encoded by the TENT5C gene at locus 1p12 spanning base pairs from 118,148,556 to 118,171,011.

 Summary

 FAM46C is a protein of unknown function consisting of 391 amino acid residues that are translated from a messenger ribonucleic acid (mRNA) consisting of 5720 base pairs.
 FAM46C was initially sequenced as part of the Full-length long Japan genomic sequencing project.
 FAM46C is found on chromosome 1 at the locus 1p12 FAM46C contains one domain of unknown function, DUF1693, and as such has been placed in the DUF1693 protein family.
 This family has been established as a part of the Nucleotidyltransferase superfamily and contains 4 nematode prion-like proteins.
 FAM46C was placed into group XXV of the nucleotidyltransferase superfamily along with 3 other Homo sapiens FAM46 proteins (A, B, D).

 It has been suggested that FAM46C may be functionally involved with the Type 1 interferon response.
 Deletion and/ or mutation of FAM46C has been associated with impaired overall survival in Myeloma patients.